peterjurich/technicalwriting/notes/technical writers hq.md

 **Tools to know: SnagIt, Tango, ClickUp, Loom, Screencastify**

+Main bottleneck is communication.
+Documentation outlines for good TW's include:
+* Vision
+* Planning
+* Execution

+TW not just about writing.
+For ex.: Typical workflow is:
+1. PM freezes requirements
+2. UX team devs mockups
+3. Devs deliver code for mockups
+4. Testers test for bugs
+5. TWs deliver docs for feature
+6. Internal release
+7. goes to market

+How is TW is engaged at every step:
+1. Works on a timeline from release date working backwards; PM walks TW through user story
+2. TW write user interface streams that are simple, intuitive, and effective.
+3. Provides any texts like error, prompts, etc. that users will see.
+4.TW tests feature as an end user.
+TW becomes first customer, which aids in docu.
+5. By now, TW should have 75% of knowledge to work on docu, which is shared with stakeholders.
+Actual docu is 35-40%, but 60-65% for everything else.

 TWs and Product Managers are very similar: conductv similar research, articulate big picture goals, priorities, TWs bridge real world problems w/optimal solutions and bring something new into existence TW is audience champion, a point of clarity, team players, editors, excellent researchers